 With Donald Trump finally winning the US Presidency, there has been a lot of hustle.
 One of the biggest concerns has been Trump’s threat to US companies for outsourcing jobs abroad.
-During the election campaign he frequently warned 35 per cent import tariff would be levied on goods made by American manufacturers moving jobs offshore.
+During the election campaign, he frequently warned 35 percent import tariff would be levied on goods made by American manufacturers moving jobs offshore.
 The President further supports the coercion with a promise to reduce taxes and regulations to make the United States a powerful place for business.
-Business leaders across the globe are concerned how his tough trade opinions and prejudices might adversely impact their countries.
-Mr. Trump has also been accusing India and China for taking unfair “advantage of the United States”.
+Business leaders across the globe are concerned about how their tough trade opinions and prejudices might adversely impact their countries.
+Mr. Trump has also been accusing India and China of taking unfair “advantage of the United States”.

 “My concern is that Trump in his last debate, said – ‘…I want to scrap all H-1B visas.’
 That’s very worrying for India’s export-led growth going forward.” – stated Mr. Arvind Subramanian, India’s Chief Economic Adviser in Advancing Asia Conference hosted by the IMF.